 Israel has come a long way when it comes to tourism.
 Gone are the days of staying in a school-turned-hostel, and eating toast and quark for breakfast.
 Israel has embraced luxury, and is now embracing the next step – making it personal.
 These boutique hotels in Tel Aviv are unique in their atmosphere, take personal care of you and spare no amenity or luxury.
 Here are the best we could find.

 Let’s start with the cream of the crop.
 Sure, you won’t have much left for souvenirs (or food), but we think it’s the best place in town.
 It’s practically brand new (opened in 2014) and it’s right next to Rothschild blvd, so you’re in the center of Tel Aviv.
 The former mansion has been turned into a spectacular building and the rooms are especially beautiful.
-The roof (which we already talked about here) has a cool infinity pool and an unbeatable view, a gourmet restaurant and excellent service.
+The roof which is one of the best rooftops in Tel Aviv has a cool infinity pool and an unbeatable view, a gourmet restaurant, and excellent service.

 You don’t have to be rich to enjoy a boutique hotel.
 Take a look at Shenkin Hotel.
 The location is great, right next to the famous market, the rooms are brand new and stunning, you get a lovely roof to watch over the city from and there’s even a great spa.
 You’ll also be just 10 minutes from the beach, and the area is very quiet in the evenings.
 You will have to go somewhere else to get your breakfast, though.

-This place is specifically aimed for art lovers (as its name might suggest).
-All 58 rooms are uniquely decorated with hand picked Israeli art from different artists.
-There’s a wonderful library where you can enjoy free snack in the evening and all that – just minutes from Tel Aviv’s wonderful beach.
-It’s different and thought provoking and we love it.
+This place is specifically aimed at art lovers (as its name might suggest).
+All 58 rooms are uniquely decorated with handpicked Israeli art from different artists.
+There’s a wonderful library where you can enjoy a free snack in the evening and all that – just minutes from Tel Aviv’s wonderful beach.
+It’s different and thought-provoking and we love it.